Characters: Sam & Max

 - "It'll work, trust me!" regarding his crummy invention of the week.

-- Although subverted in that even though most of his theories end up being right, he's still portrayed as a complete idiot who is terrible with money, hides behind very unconvincing disguises, and doesn't seem to realize that all of his conspiracies could be solved in a day if he'd just give Sam and Max the items already.
+- Conspiracy Theorist: Subverted in that even though most of his theories end up being right, he's still portrayed as a complete idiot who is terrible with money, hides behind very unconvincing disguises, and doesn't seem to realize that all of his conspiracies could be solved in a day if he'd just give Sam and Max the items already.

 - Crazy-Prepared: For all imagined threats under the sun.